Tax Loss Limitations : What Changed and What It Means

 President, Dinesen Tax & Accounting, P.C.

-Jason Dinesen (LPA, EA) is an entrepreneur, tax expert, and CPE Presenter.
-Dinesen brings over 15 years of experience helping individuals and businesses with accounting, bookkeeping, tax preparation, and business advisory in various industries.
-Dinesen is a regular CPE Presenter at MYCPE ONE.
+Jason Dinesen (LPA, EA) is an entrepreneur and tax expert.
+Jason brings over 15 years of experience helping individuals and businesses with accounting, bookkeeping, tax preparation, and business advisory in various industries.
 He has coached more than 200k+ accounting, taxes, and HR professionals on various topics of accounting, individual taxation, corporate taxation, and professional ethics.
 Jason has developed a strong following within the professional community for tax-related subjects.
-Dinesen is known for sharp tax interpretations, and he quickly brings his analysis of the latest tax updates and IRS guidance to the professional community.
+Jason is known for sharp tax interpretations, and he quickly brings his analysis of the latest tax updates and IRS guidance to the professional community.